lukeify/notes/Rust.md

 ## `Copy` trait

-## `String` vs `&str`
+## Strings

-`String` is a dynamic vector of bytes (`Vec<u8>`) and is heap-allocated, growable, and not null-terminated.
+**`String`** is a dynamic vector of bytes (`Vec<u8>`) and is heap-allocated, growable, UTF-8 encoded, and not [null-terminated](https://en.wikipedia.org/wiki/Null-terminated_string).
-It can be owned, and is frankly the easiest to understand data type here.
-It can be defined at a high level as:
+It is an _owned type_ (as it owns the underlying bytes representing the string) and is frankly the easiest to understand data type here.
+It consists of a pointer to the string on the heap, its length, and its capacity.
+It can be [defined](https://doc.rust-lang.org/src/alloc/string.rs.html#365-367) at a high level as:

 ```rust
 pub struct String {